rwtodd/small_programs_2018/img_hillclimb/README.md

 ## Java Version

-Early in development, for comparison, I made a multithreaded java version, included here in the repository.
-It only does filled ellipses, while the python version can do a variety of shapes.
-It also does not have performance enhancements I have since made to the python programs, which means any perfomance comparison is no longer apples-to-apples.
-The python version is much faster these days.
+I made a multithreaded java version, included here in the repository.
+It is a bit faster than the python version, but was a lot more verbose and cumbersome to write.
+That's a pretty typical trade-off between the two languages.